xchwarze/flipperzero-firmware-wPlugins/docs/pages/index.rst

 * Support for basic language constructs like functions, classes, loops, ...
 * Access the Flipper's hardware: buttons, speaker, LED & screen light, ...
 * No custom firmware required, so no risk to brick your Flipper.

+A complete list can be found in the :doc:`features </features>` section.

 How to Start
 ------------